NCIEVS/evsrestapi-client-SDK/doc/INCLUDE.md

 - **minimal**: indicates just concept level information, including "code", "name", "terminology", "version", "leaf", and "active" fields.
 - **summary**: indicates minimal information plus "synonyms", "definitions" and "properties" should be included.
 Equivalent to using "synonyms,definitions,properties" as the "include" value.
-- **full**: never used as a default, indicates to return all available concept parts listed below except for descendants and paths.
+- **full**: never used as a default, indicates to return all available concept parts listed below except for descendants, paths, and logical definitions.

 For most API calls, the default "include" value is "minimal" if not specified.
 The main exceptions are the "get concept", "get association", "get role", and "get property" calls, which by default provide "summary" information.
 For example: